This page is for the current v1 alpha version of Schemars. This version is still under development, and further breaking changes may be introduced.

 #[serde(rename = "name")] / #[schemars(rename = "name")]

 Set on a struct, enum, field or variant to use the given name in the generated schema instead of the Rust name.
-When used on a struct or enum, the given name will be used as the title for root schemas, and the key within the root's definitions property for subschemas.
+When used on a struct or enum, the given name will be used as the title for root schemas, and the key within the root's $defs property for subschemas.

 If set on a struct or enum with generic type parameters, then the given name may contain them enclosed in curly braces (e.g. {T}) and they will be replaced with the concrete type names when the schema is generated.